School Science Lessons

 Candelabra aloe, (Aloe candelabra), tree-like aloe, perennial, succulent, erect growth, fleshy leaves, more than 60 cm, forms roots easily from stem cuttings, root easily from stems | Aloenin | herbal medicine, analgesic, anaesthetic, antibacterial, anti-inflammatory, clear inner gel of leaves is used for cuts, bruises and sunburn, used for many internal and external uses, tonic, cold sores, scalds, nappy rash, dandruff, after-shave, sunburn, called "living First Aid plant", culinary uses, invasive weed, (houseplant), Asphodelaceae

-Do not use gel externally on surgical incision.
+Do not take dried leaf internally and do not use gel externally on surgical incision.

 Juice extract and aerials sold as powder.